Featured in this post

 If there’s a particular private garden you hope to visit, however, like the Buckingham Palace Gardens (aka the Queen’s secret garden), you’ll want to plan your trip around the few months a year it’s open.

-Discover London through its beautiful gardens
+Discover London Through its Beautiful Gardens

-FAQs about Exploring London’s Gardens
+FAQs: Exploring London’s Gardens (2025)

 What are some of the must-visit gardens in London?